Skip to content

-How do you train your people when no one’s in the office?
-Setting up effective continuing education for remote workers can be a challenge, even for trainers with years of experience leading in-person sessions.
+How do you train your people when no one’s (or at least not everyone’s) in the office?
+Setting up effective learning for remote workers can be a challenge, even for trainers with years of experience leading sessions.

 Here are some best practices for planning, designing and running your organization’s distance learning programs, whether you’re orienting new hires, cross-training your existing staff or introducing new procedures and tools.